 This would have been discussed in your MIAM.
 These are joint sessions where you and your ex-partner or family member will meet with the mediator.

-The mediator is not able to give financial or legal advice you can seek professional advice at any time.
-Remember mediation is voluntary it can be stopped at any time.
+The mediator is not able to give financial or legal advice.
+You can seek professional advice at any time.
+Remember, mediation is voluntary; it can be stopped at any time.

-Often separating or divorcing couples want documentation that summarises the agreements that have been reached in mediation.
+Often, separating or divorcing couples want documentation that summarises the agreements that have been reached in mediation.
 Towards the end of mediation, the following documents can be prepared.

 A Summary of Financial Information will be prepared if financial issues have been resolved.
-This is an "open" document which means that it is a factual summary of the financial situation.
+This is an "open" document, which means that it is a factual summary of the financial situation.
 This statement can be used in any financial application in court.
 A Memorandum of Understanding (MOU) is a document created by the mediator that summarises all the proposals made.